alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-15-types-of-taqlid.md

 category: [madhabs]
 note: true
 active: fatwas
-excerpt: "Some scholars defined Taqlid as following a person's religious view without knowing the evidence upon which it is based.
+summary: "Some scholars defined Taqlid as following a person's religious view without knowing the evidence upon which it is based.
 Some other scholars said that Taqlid means the acceptance of a person's religious view with no evidence."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz